nest/nest-simulator/ACKNOWLEDGMENTS.md

 individuals since 1993.
 The following list of support received is therefore necessarily incomplete.

-The NEST developers gratefully acknowledge support and funding received from:
+The NEST developers gratefully acknowledge support and funding received from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under Specific Grant Agreement:
+- No. 720270 (Human Brain Project SGA1) and
+- No. 785907 (Human Brain Project SGA2) and
+- No. 945539 (Human Brain Project SGA3) and
+- No. 754304 (DEEP-EST) and
+- No. 800858 (ICEI).

 The authors gratefully acknowledge the received support and funding from
 - the European Union 6th and 7th Framework Program under grant agreement no.